quantmind/pulsar/README.rst

 Event driven concurrent framework for python.
 Tested in Windows and Linux, it requires python 2.6 and up, including python 3.
-With pulsar you can write asynchronous servers performing one or several activities in different threads and or processes.
+With pulsar you can write asynchronous servers performing one or several activities in different threads and/or processes.

 An example of a web server written with ``pulsar`` application framework which responds with "Hello World!" for every request::